matteomm/imageclassification_pneumonia_deeplearning/README.md

 File Descriptions
 - ipynb_checkpoints: different notebooks version going from preprocessing to modelling
-- index_101.ipynb: notebook where the models were made, tuned and evaluated
+- eda_index_final.ipynb: notebook where the models were made, tuned and evaluated
-- data: contains dataset used for the analysis
+- data instructions: contains directions to download the dataset of images used for this project
 - references: links to the source material referenced in the notebook
 - images: jpg images taken from the jupyter notebook
 - pneumoniadeep_presentation: pdf format of a presentation with key insights for non-tecnhical stakeholders